-For those of you that might not be familiar with quilts, we’re here to put your fears to rest by going through 5 myths about camping and backpacking with a quilt.
+For those of you that might not be familiar with quilts, we’re here to put your fears to rest by going through 5 myths about camping with a quilt.

 How on earth is my back supposed to stay warm?